kortiz21/ENS-NTERSOL/README.md

 ## Email Notification System

 Assisting NTERSOL in creating an emailing notification system via full-stack web development and agile methodologies.
+* Front-end development using HTML, CSS and JavaScript to create emailing templates and user interface for emailing notification system.
+*	Back-end development using MySQL Workbench 8.0 and PHP scripting language to store recipient data, email template options and a log of sent emails.
+*	Agile development with GitHub, Jira and Confluence integration for project management.

 ## Authors:
 Austin Purugganan: austinpurugganan@csu.fullerton.edu